Abhi-Kaushik274/Dice-Roll/README.md

 ## Features
 + Roll any number of dice with any number of sides.
 + View individual dice roll results.
-+ Simple and intuitive command-line interface.
++ Simple and intuitive user interface.

 ### Tech Used:
 + HTML